wschreyer/PENTrack/README.md

 In the hitlog, you get the following parameters:

-- jobnumber: number which corresponds to job number of the PENTrack run (command line parameter of PENTrack).
-Only used when running multiple instances of PENTrack simultaneously.
+- jobnumber: job number of the PENTrack run (passed per command line parameter)
-- particle: number which corresponds to particle being simulated
+- particle: number of particle being simulated
 - t: time at which particle hit the surface [s]
 - x, y, z: coordinate of the hit [m]
 - v1x, v1y,v1z: velocity of the particle before it interacts with the new geometry/surface [m/s]